jonmatthis/jonbot/README.md

 ---

-GolemBot is a chatbot with multiple frontends (Discord, Telegram) powered by AI through [LangChain](https://langchain.readthedocs.io/en/latest/) and connected to a [MongDB](mongodb.com) database.
+jonbot is a chatbot with multiple frontends (Discord, Telegram) powered by AI through [LangChain](https://langchain.readthedocs.io/en/latest/) and connected to a [MongDB](mongodb.com) database.

 ## Installation